-Whether you’re working to improve your credit score or are looking for ways to maintain it, you might be making some easy-to-miss mistakes.
-The good news is that by knowing what affects your credit score and how, you can avoid negatively affecting your credit.
+Whether you’re working to improve or maintain your credit score or are looking for ways to maintain it, you might be making some easy-to-miss mistakes.
+The good news is that by knowing simple information about your credit score, you can avoid negatively affecting your credit.
 Even though most credit scoring models — such as the ones used by the three major credit bureaus, Experian®, Equifax®, and TransUnion® — can seem complicated, they ultimately break down into some finance basics.

 To help you increase your borrowing power and to become more financially literate, here are the top four things you should know about maintaining your credit score (as well as an infographic to help illustrate).